 On personality, pugs are small in size, playful, charming, affectionate, and fun dogs having around our home.
 But with their small, compact size, do Pugs shed?

 YES!
 Pugs are among the heaviest hair-shedding dogs.
 They shed all year round (not seasonally).
-Pugs with double coat shed more.
+Pugs with double coats shed more.
 Also, their hair growth cycle (growth, rest & fallout) is faster compared to other small dog breeds.

-Just because Pugs are beautiful, adorable and got this squishy comical face should not trick you into thinking they don’t shed.
+Just because Pugs are beautiful, adorable, and got this squishy comical face should not trick you into thinking they don’t shed.
 I always recommend you get the best vacuum cleaner for pet hair if you have or intend to have a Pug.

 Read Also: Best Brush for Pugs